 In the state of Florida, you can’t sue your employer for most work-related injuries.
 Workers’ compensation coverage protects employers from lawsuits.
 This policy covers damages that you sustain in a workplace accident.
 However, some exceptions can be made once your employer crosses a certain threshold.
 You may be able to sue your employer for damages.
-An experienced Fort Lauderdale workers’ compensation lawyer can offer you sound legal counsel during such situations.
+An experienced Fort Lauderdale workers’ comp lawyer can offer you sound legal counsel during such situations.

 Can an Independent Contractor File a Workers’ Comp Claim?

 Independent contractors aren’t regarded as employees under the law in Florida.
 Employers aren’t obliged to cover these individuals.
 This makes it tricky for an independent contractor to obtain compensation benefits after an accident.
 Independent contractors aren’t eligible for any compensation.

 What is My Fort Lauderdale Workers’ Compensation Claim Worth?

 Your workers’ compensation benefits in Fort Lauderdale, Florida, will cover:

 - Rehabilitation expenses, including occupational and physical therapy